★ Investing Strategy Research & Guides ★

 A classic value trap can be an older company with much franchise value.
 Such a company can be a value trap if management does not take advantage of the franchise.
 For example, management could fail to introduce new products or enter new markets.

-The value trap springs because investors become overconfident in seeing the value.
-No value investment is permanent or perfect.
-Many value investors forget that because they think their strategy is bulletproof.
+The value trap springs because investors become overconfident about seeing the value.
+No value investment is permanent or perfect, and many value investors forget that because they think their strategy is bulletproof.

 Value Investing eBook/PDF Download